-Modern stormwater systems are made up of storm drains and pipes that are meant to quickly remove runoff and prevent flooding.
+Modern stormwater systems are meant to quickly remove runoff and prevent flooding.
 Due to that design, pollution, litter and harmful chemicals can get swept up and flushed into our rivers and streams or even soak into our groundwater - which is the source of Keizer's drinking water.
 To protect our valuable water resources, the City of Keizer needs your help!

-Please help protect our waters by reporting pollution.
+Please help protect our waters by preventing pollution and reporting it when you see it.
 Whether it’s accidental or intentional, pollutants such as sediment, paint, car oil, cooking oil, fertilizers, and pesticides that enter the stormwater system, can end up in our local waterways.
 Pollution also includes some things you may not expect, such as yard clippings and soapy wash water.
 Anything other than rain going down the storm drain is considered an illicit discharge because it has the potential to harm the water quality of rivers and groundwater.
-For specific information on what is considered an illicit discharge, please see the City's Stormwater Discharge Ordinance.
+For specific information on what is considered an illicit discharge, please see the City's Stormwater Discharge Ordinance..